atlascope/hips-viewer/README.md

    b.
 Run `docker compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user.

+### Populate sample data

+The Atlascope Django application comes with a management script to populate the database with sample data from ((link)).
+Cases will be downloaded to the `data/downloads` directory.

+By default, the populate script will download all cases except for the "test" case.
+The total size of all ten cases is approximately 33 GB.
+Each case takes a while to download, so it may be helpful to specify only a few desired case names to populate.

+You can add the `--cases` argument to the populate script to specify which cases to populate.
+For example, `--cases TCGA-3C-AALI-01Z-00-DX1,TCGA-3C-AALK-01Z-00-DX1`.
+Visit the above link to see the list of the ten available case names.
+The smallest case is `TCGA-3C-AALK-01Z-00-DX1`.

+You can also add the `--no-cache` argument to redownload case data and overwrite any existing local copies.

+The populate script can either be run natively or within the Django docker container.
+In both contexts, the data will be downloaded to the same location.

+To run natively:

+1.  `cd atlascope_django`
+2.  `pip install -r requirements.txt`
+3.  `./manage.py populate`

+To run within the Django docker container:

+1.  `docker compose run --rm django ./manage.py populate`

 ### Run Application

 1. Run `docker compose up`.